Al-Aqsa Foundation: Aims

-Ties with extremist and terrorist organizations
+Alleged ties with militant groups

-Al-Aqsa foundation does not acknowledge its association with Hamas or other militant organizations.
-However several ties between the foundation and these organizations have been confirmed.
+Al-Aqsa foundation does not acknowledge any association with Hamas or other militant organizations.
+However several ties between the foundation and these organizations have been asserted.

-Al-Moayad claimed to be the personal spiritual advisor of Osama bin Laden in the 1980s, although Bin Laden allegedly issued a fatwa calling for al-Moayad’s death after being publicly criticized by the cleric.

 Based on the U.S. federal indictment against al-Moayad, in 2003 the cleric traveled to Germany to meet Mohamed Alanssi, a Federal Bureau of Investigation (FBI) informant, and an FBI undercover agent.
 Al-Moayad was recorded by the FBI at a Frankfurt hotel while promising to funnel about $2 million to Hamas, and was eventually arrested by the German police at the request of the FBI.

 The legal proceedings also describe a 2002 meeting at which the cleric provided receipts to confirm the financial support of the Yemeni branch of the Al-Aqsa Foundation to the jihadist cause.

 In particular, al-Moayad provided receipts from Interpal and three other organizations.
 Interpal is a UK-based charity which the U.S. government has accused of supporting terrorism and the UK Charity Commission has investigated several times based on alleged links between the charity and organizations involved in terrorism, but none of the accusations have been substantiated.
 Interpal is a member of the Union of Good, an umbrella organization consisting of over 50 Islamic charities and funds which funnel money to organizations belonging to Hamas.
 The U.S. Office of Foreign Assets Control designated the Union of Good as a terrorist entity in 2008.
 However, the British High Court found it is libellous in July 2010 to state that Interpal supported Hamas.
 The most recent records available feature Al-Aqsa foundation and its Yemeni branch, listed as “Al-Aqsa Islamic Charitable Society Yemen,” as members of the Union of Good as well.

-In general, the Al-Aqsa Foundation’s contribution to Hamas and its cause were well known to Hamas affiliates.
+In general, the Al-Aqsa Foundation's contribution to Hamas and its cause were well known to Hamas affiliates.
 In his book “Hamas.
 Politics, Charity and Terrorism in the Service of Jihad” Matthew Levitt reports that the FBI recorded a telephone conversation between Abdelhaleem Ashqar and the then-Hamas representative to Yemen Mohammed Siyam in which ali Muqbil is described as the person in charge of “charity work at the office.”

-Al-Aqsa Foundation’s Swedish branch was also the conduit to channel funds from the Norway-based Islamic League to Hamas.
+Al-Aqsa Foundation's Swedish branch was also the conduit to channel funds from the Norway-based Islamic League to Hamas.
 The U.S. Treasury pointed out that at the Islamic League of Norway's annual conference held on May 18 and 19, 2002 the General Secretary of the Islamic League in Sweden reiterated the importance to support financially Al-Aqsa Foundation in Sweden, which he claimed would have contributed to the destruction of Israel.